 - AFLDM guidelines

-- Working with Children's Check for kinship carers - advice
+- Working with Children's Clearance for kinship carers and usual adult household members - advice

 - Certain Category B and C offences for consideration in approving after hours kinship care placements (docx, 41.03 KB)

 - Information for kinship carers and usual adult household members document